-GeoServer GUI Configuration¶
+GeoServer GUI configuration¶

 Building/installing the GeoServer GeoGig extension¶

 You can download the latest stable version of the GeoGig GeoServer plugin from the GeoGig home page.
 There is a version of the plugin available for all supported versions of GeoServer.

 git clone email@example.com:geoserver/geoserver.git

-change into the
+Change into the

-git checkout 2.8.x
+git checkout 2.12.x

-change into the
+Change into the

 This will build all of the GeoServer Community modules, including the plugin for GeoGig.
-Once the assembly completes, you should have a plugin bundle here
+Once the assembly completes, you should have a plugin bundle here:

-WEB-INF/lib folder of your GeoServer install
+WEB-INF/lib folder of your GeoServer install and restart GeoServer.

-unzip geoserver/src/community/target/release/geoserver-2.8-SNAPSHOT-geogig-plugin.zip -d <GeoServer install dir>/webapps/geoserver/WEB-INF/lib/ <restart GeoServer>
+unzip geoserver/src/community/target/release/geoserver-2.12-SNAPSHOT-geogig-plugin.zip -d <GeoServer install dir>/webapps/geoserver/WEB-INF/lib/ <restart GeoServer>

-You should now be able to configure GeoGig repositories and use them as DataStores.
+You should now be able to configure GeoGig repositories and use them as datastores.

-Configuring a GeoGig Store in GeoServer¶
+Configuring a GeoGig store in GeoServer¶